tingcy/getData/CodeBook.md

 This file consists of description about the variables and other information used in the script **run_analysis.R**

+Background information

+Reading the background information about the course project helps.
+It can be obtained [here](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ### Data Source

+The dataset for this project can be download [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 ### Variables and relevent information